jonandernovella/prompt-engineering/exercises/image_generation.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/FurkanGozukara/Stable-Diffusion/blob/main/ColabNotebooks/Stable_Diffusion_SDXL_on_Google_Colab.ipynb)

 If you would like to dive deeper into this AI mealstrom, a good place to start is by installing [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 It's a powerful playground for designing generation workflows, supporting most of the models you can find on CivitAI.
 Do make full use of the software, you need a relatively recent GPU.
 While it's possible to generate images using only the CPU, it's much slower and mostly just useful to try things out.

+Another promising project is [Krita AI Diffusion](https://github.com/Acly/krita-ai-diffusion), an extension to the popular free software Krita which allows you to interact with generative AI inside the painting program, to modify parts of an image with inpainting or generate whole new images.